sokhuong-uon/mysql-replication/README.md

 use chat;
 show tables;
 ```
-Your should see both table:
+You should see both table:
 ```shell
 +----------------+
 | Tables_in_chat |